After admittance to the UVU Dental Hygiene Program students will be required to do the following in order to be ready for school in the Fall.

-Return the Verification of Intent to Enroll Form by email, hand deliver or postmarked no later 2 weeks after receiving acceptance to the program, or by the date indicated in the acceptance letter.
+After receiving acceptance the student must return the Verification of Intent to Enroll Form by email, hand deliver or postmarked by the date indicated in the acceptance letter.
 If the Verification of Intent to Enroll form is not returned by the specified date, students will lose their offer of admission and their seat in the program and their place will be offered to another applicant.

 Medical Cannabis Notification